 Click here for the full Course Overview

-The course includes numerous clinical case presentations; over 3 hours of practical clinical videos are included as well as a wealth of reading materials, including lots of supporting literature such as articles or texts that I have chosen to support the course.
+The course includes numerous clinical case presentations; over 3 hours of practical clinical demonstration videos of occlusal techniques are included as well as a wealth of reading materials, including lots of supporting literature such as articles or texts that I have chosen to support the course.
 These are materials that I advise you read that support what we are going to cover during the course and will enhance your understanding of the subject.

 There are many opinions, with some more valid than others, so I will help you to form a balanced view, and I will give you my opinion on which techniques are applicable for different situations.